Advanced Search Feature

 - Some conditions have connectors (e.g. "pages < 15"))

-Groups determine the ways your conditions combine, and this will determine what you search query will look for as it searches through your files.
+Groups determine the ways your conditions combine, and this will determine what your search query will look for as it searches through your files.

-To build a search query, drag conditions and the query operators AND, OR, and NOT, which are found on the far right of the screen, into the query builder space to build your query.
+To build a search query, click on the dotted text box to add conditions and drag the query operators AND, OR, and NOT, which are found on the far right of the screen, into the query builder space to build your query.
 You can also:

-- Click on the pencil icon of a condition to choose its parameter and add values to it
+- Click on the condition box to choose its parameter and add values to it.
+Alternatively, you can click on the edit icon (the pencil) that appears when you hover over the condition

 - Delete a group or condition by clicking on the trashcan icon